 What if I am overseas and can not sign the debt confirmation form in time?

-How will I receive the loan payment?
+When will I receive the loan payment?

 How will the loan be repaid?